Teaching Evidence-Based Practice

 Materials and Preparation

 Participants will receive EBM packages in diagnosis, prognosis, therapy/prevention, quality of care, systematic reviews, and economic analysis appropriate to their fields of health care, plus background readings, a core EBM textbook and software tools to help practice and teach EBM.
-You will benefit most from the Workshop if you bring your own EBM packages for testing in simulated teaching situations.
+You will benefit most from the module if you bring your own EBM packages for testing in simulated teaching situations.

 - Sackett, D.L. et al. (2000).
 Evidence-Based Medicine: How to Practice and Teach EBM.
 Churchill Livingstone.